More snow this weekend! Stay warm, ellen

 Bentley

-Political No
+Political Notes:

 On Tuesday, the Ohio Ballot Board approved the language submitted by Ohioans for Humane Farms.
 Ohioans for Humane Farms hope there will be a ballot measure in November.
 The measure will require the Ohio Livestock Care Standards Board (created after Issue 2 passed in 2009) to adopt minimum standards.
 For example, the measure would require that livestock be given enough room to turn around.
 Similar laws have been enacted in Arizona, California, Colorado, Florida, Maine, and Oregon.
 Among the backers of this measure are the Humane Society, United Farm Workers, SCPA, Farm Sanctuary, and Consumer Federation of America.
 They will be looking for volunteers to collect the required 600,000 signatures to put this measure on the ballot.
 For more information, see ohiohumane.com.
-If you want to help, sign up at ohiohumane.com or you can contact dbenzaquen@farmsanctuary.org at Farm Sanctuary – or the other partner organiza
+If you want to help, sign up at ohiohumane.com or you can contact dbenzaquen@farmsanctuary.org at Farm Sanctuary – or the other partner organizations.

 On Wednesday, March 10 at 6pm (yes, these things always conflict with Salon nights), Ohioans for Humane Farms will have a campaign kick-off in Cincinnati.
 It will be held at the Cincinnati SCPA – Humane Center, 11900 Conrey Rd in Sharonville.
-Please visit OhioHumane.com for d
+Please visit OhioHumane.com for details.

 As always, if you have any questions about any political or policy matter -- local, county, state, national or international; please feel free to contact me: bentleysdavis@gmail.com.
-If I don't know the answer, I will get it
+If I don't know the answer, I will get it for you.

 Best,